paul-hicks/gcs-bq-wordcount-demo/README.md

    * If it's your first time using **Cloud Shell Editor**, you will be greeted with a welcome page.
 Go ahead and click **Open Home Workspace** to open your home folder.
    * In the bottom part of the screen, you should see a terminal window which is where we'll be running the commands in this lab.

-2. Enable the Dataflow, Compute Engine, Cloud Logging, Cloud Storage, Google Cloud Storage JSON, BigQuery, Cloud Pub/Sub, Cloud Datastore, and Cloud Resource Manager APIs:
+2. Run the following command in the **Cloud Shell Terminal** to enable the Dataflow, Compute Engine, Cloud Logging, Cloud Storage, Google Cloud Storage JSON, BigQuery, and Cloud Resource Manager APIs.
     * It might take about 1-2 minutes to enable all the APIs for the first time

     ```sh
     gcloud services enable dataflow compute_component logging storage_component storage_api bigquery cloudresourcemanager.googleapis.com

-    gcloud services enable dataflow compute_component logging storage_component storage_api bigquery pubsub datastore.googleapis.com cloudresourcemanager.googleapis.com
     ```

-3. Set environment variables that we'll use later on
+3. Set environment variables that we'll use later on.
    * **NOTE:** If you close the terminal or open another terminal instance, you will need to set the environment variables again.
-To verify that any of the variables are set, you can `echo` them in the terminal by running `echo $VARIABLE_NAME` (ie `echo $STORAGE_BUCKET`)
+To verify that any of the variables are set, you can `echo` them in the terminal by running `echo $VARIABLE_NAME` (ie `echo $STORAGE_BUCKET`).

     ```sh
     PROJECT_NUMBER=$(gcloud projects describe $GOOGLE_CLOUD_PROJECT --format="value(projectNumber)")